 - It’s unfortunate that this is even something to think about.
 The answer to this one is, You should do what you love and are passionate about, not what pays the most.
 It always saddens me when students get back their Step 1 score and then try to determine what the highest paid, most competitive residency that they might get into is.
 I worry that 15 years from now, that student will be the burnt-out, twice-divorced, unsatisfied doctor telling med students not to go into medicine.
-Still, you should be aware of the expected earnings associated with specialities you are interested in.
+Still, you should be aware of the expected earnings associated with specialties you are interested in.
 This is important, too, for considerations of “lifestyle.”
-Lots of doctors are workaholics, and higher earning specialities tend to attract more workaholics; but they don’t have to work so much.
+Lots of doctors are workaholics, and higher earning specialties tend to attract more workaholics, but they don’t have to work so much.
 Remember this: your lifestyle will be a product of how much you are able to make per hour.
 If you work too many hours, that’s a different issue.
-A part-time career in a particular speciality might earn more per year than a full-time career in the next.
+A part-time career in a particular specialty might earn more per year than a full-time career in the next.

 - Call versus no call.

 - Patients have problems at night, on the weekends, and major holidays.
 Doctors have to be available at all times.
 But this might be done by shift work or by on-call schedules.
 Younger doctors seem to not like call that much.
 But remember that with call comes many of the magical and most rewarding moments: being there for the patient you have followed for 9 months when she delivers her baby, for example.
 Shift work also promotes cognitive errors and mistakes.
 Lacking attachment to and follow-up with patients is associated with increased medical diagnostic errors and more expensive care.
 Patients don’t like it that much either.
-Some specialities are more associated with call, like OB/GYN, while others rarely are (Dermatology).
+Some specialties are more associated with call, like OB/GYN, while others rarely are (Dermatology).